 Requires the counterparty to complete a specified period of service during which services are provided to the entity.
-If the counterparty, regardless of the reason. ceases to provide service during the vesting period, it has failed to satisfy the condition.
-A performance target is not required to be met.
+If the counterparty. regardless of the reason. ceases to provide service during the vesting period, it has failed to satisfy the condition.
+A performance

-- Excluded from grant date fair value calculation - shares and/or vesting date amount for actual results.
+- target is not required to be met. - Excluded from grant date fair value calculation - ▶ Adjustment to the number of I Relates to operations of the entity or to the shares and/or vesting date amount for actual results.